-Work has also targeted increased reporting for sexual and domestic violence.
-During the year reported incidents of domestic abuse have reduced by 4.2%, however there has been a 12.7% increase in reported sexual offences.
+Work has also targeted increased reporting for domestic violence.
+During the year reported incidents of domestic abuse have reduced by 4.2%.

 Criminal Justice

 - All recorded offences are assigned an outcome based on a national framework for crime.
 Crime outcomes are classed as positive where the offender is either charged or summonsed, receives an out of court disposal or where the Crown Prosecution Service (CPS) or police determine it is not in the public interest to prosecute.
 In all cases the crime outcome represents positive police activity in detecting the crime.
 Positive crime outcome performance is 17% for 2019/20. - The latest available Cumbria conviction rates for Magistrates and Crown Court cases was 84%, which is ranked 4th nationally amongst 42 forces.